-- Children can't play this game sitting on the couch.
+- Children can't play this game sitting on the couch, making it more active

-- LeapFrog has just released Zippity, a game system with a floor mat and giant joystick.
+- LeapFrog has just released Zippity, a game system with a floor pad and giant joystick

-- Kids jump, dance and stomp on the floor mat to control the games.
+- Kids jump, dance, and stomp on the floor pad to control the games

-The system is a mat with four colored ovals the kids can step, dance or jump on to operate the games.
+The system is a pad with four colored ovals the kids can step, dance, or jump on to operate the games.
 It also has a giant joystick (LeapFrog calls it the Bopper) that kids move forward, back and side to side to control the characters.
 It's nice that kids are moving and grooving while they play, instead of sitting on the couch.

 I had high hopes for the system after seeing it at a preview event months before it was available, but the resulting product is disappointing, especially when you consider that it costs $80.

 All of the games are based on a few simple gameplay templates.
 A side scroller features Winnie the Pooh on a scooter, then the same gameplay is duplicated with a submarine and the Little Einsteins characters.

 One of the Handy Manny games is designed to teach color names in Spanish.
 I found it odd that players have to jump on the green section of the pad to select the pink nail to pound.
 It wasn't a problem for my 4-year-old son, which may say something about me being a creature of habit.

 The system also instructs kids to select the game they want to play, which seems simple until you realize that 3 and 4-year-old kids can't read the text in the boxes.
 Once the box is highlighted, the voice says the name of the game, but they need some sort of visual indicator.
 Imagine if your computer's interface was in Chinese, it's the same conundrum for non-readers.

 My son got the hang of it easily but tired of each of the games quickly.
 Some only lasted about 60 seconds.
 We did not test any of the additional games (available for $25 each.)
 I'm hopeful that that software is more robust and the game design is more creative than those bundled with the system.